BlockstreamResearch/bip-frost-dkg/README.md

  - Every participant holds a secret seed, from which all required random values are derived deterministically using a pseudorandom function (based on tagged hashes as defined in [[BIP 340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki)]).
  - Individual participants' public shares are added to the output of the DKG.
 This allows partial signature verification.
  - The participants send VSS commitments to an untrusted coordinator instead of directly to each other.
 This lets the coordinator aggregate VSS commitments, which reduces communication costs.
+However, if a session fails, participants are still able investigate which other participants provided invalid secret shares by asking the coordinator for the other participants' individual contributions to their public share.
  - To prevent a malicious participant from embedding a [[BIP 341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki)] Taproot script path in the threshold public key, the participants tweak the VSS commitment such that the corresponding threshold public key has an unspendable BIP script path.
  - ~The proofs of knowledge are not included in the data for the equality check.
 This will reduce the size of the backups in ChillDKG.~ (TODO: This will be fixed in an updated version of the paper.)